-Grade Definition Percentage (%) Α A Excellent: Work is correct with only minor errors (not having to do with the main idea of the problem).
+Grade Definition Percentage (%) А Excellent: Work is correct with only minor errors (not having to do with the main idea of the problem).
 The concepts presented in class were understood and were appropriately applied.
-All assignments were completed timely and accurately. В Very Good: Work was done with a few errors.
+All assignments were completed timely and accurately.
+90% to 100% В Very Good: Work was done with a few errors.
 The concepts presented in class were applied with help.
 Almost all tasks and assignments were demonstrated with sufficient skills and completed on-time.
 80% to 89% С Passing: Some difficulty understanding class concepts or applying the concepts.
 Some assignments were late.
-F Failing: Only some of the work was completed for class.
+70% to 79% F Failing: Only some of the work was completed for class.
 Work completed was frequently late or was of low quality with errors and omissions.
 0 to 69%